aligzr/aligzr.github.io/_pages/about.md

-In project scope I designed the vehicle's outer body, analyzed it and optimized the design according to the drag coefficient (Cd).
+In project scope I designed the vehicle's exterior body, analyzed it and optimized the design according to the drag coefficient (Cd).
 In addition, I made researches on composite production in the production process of the exterior body and took action in composite production.
 Our team participates in the contest for the second time.

 I have also worked at various production companies, You can find more information about me in the CV tab.